James-wasonga/scorpion-security-web/README.md

 ## Project info

-### This is a platform that conects clients to security personels and materials when they need them
+### This is a platform that conects clients to security personels and materials when they need them for their security